-1. Please refer to "2.15.1 Pre-Flight Checklist" to complete the preparations before flight.

-- Place the aircraft in an open and flat area outdoors and make sure that there are no obstacles, buildings, trees, etc. around. - Press and hold the battery power button for 3 seconds to turn on the power of the aircraft, and wait for the rear arm light to turn green and blinks slowly (indicating that the current status is normal). - Press and hold the power button of the remote controller for 3 seconds to turn on the remote controller. - Stand at least 5 meters away from the rear arms of the aircraft. - 2.
-Please refer to "4.10.3 Starting/Stopping the Aircraft Motor" in Chapter 4 to use the remote controller to start the aircraft and take off.

-- 3. Please refer to "4.10.1 Stick Modes" and "4.10.2 Setting Stick Mode" in Chapter 4 to control the aircraft carefully. - 4.
+- 1. Please refer to "2.15.1 Pre-Flight Checklist" to complete the preparations before flight. - Place the aircraft in an open and flat area outdoors and make sure that there are no obstacles, buildings, trees, etc. around.
+If in A-Mesh Link mode, the horizontal distance between drones should be maintained at least 5 meters. - Press and hold the power button of the remote controller for 3 seconds to turn on the remote controller. - Press and hold the battery power button for 3 seconds to turn on the power of the aircraft and wait for the image transmission screen to appear on the remote controller (indicating that the current status is normal). - Stand at least 10 meters away from the tail of (all) aircraft. - 2.
+Please refer to "4.10.3 Starting/Stopping the Aircraft Motor" in Chapter 4 to use the remote controller to start the aircraft and take off. - 3.
+Please refer to "4.10.1 Stick Modes" and "4.10.2 Setting Stick Mode" in Chapter 4 to control the aircraft carefully. - 4.
 Please refer to "4.10.3 Starting/Stopping the Aircraft Motor" in Chapter 4 to land the aircraft, and then turn off the motors.